Customer Login

 Halibut can attain large sizes and live close to the bottom.
 The lures and weights being used are often at least 1lb, so a stout heavy-duty rod is the order of the day.
 Typically, one-piece rods in 5’11”-7’ in a medium-heavy to extra-heavy power are the norm.
 A one-piece rod may not be as convenient to transport as a 2-piece, but they’re more durable.

-Popular rods for anchoring or drifting are Shakespeare UglyStiks and the Trophy XL 600 Series Halibut Rod.
-If you’re going to be jigging for halibut then consider the Shakespeare Tiger Jigging Rod or the Luhr Jensen Legacy Jigging Rod.
+Popular rods if you’re going to be jigging for halibut are the Shakespeare Tiger Jigging Rod or the Luhr Jensen Legacy Jigging Rod.

 If trying to troll for halibut, your standard 10’6” salmon trolling rod would work.
-Rods such as the Trophy Titan 3106, Okuma Salish, Fenwick Eagle Mooching Rod or Trophy QR are all good choices.
+Rods such as the Okuma Salish, Fenwick Eagle Mooching Rod or Trophy QR are all good choices.

 The same type of reel can be used for anchoring, drifting and jigging.
 A large baitcasting or levelwind reel is the best.
 You can put them into free spool to get your gear down into the strike zone faster.
 The drags are strong and capable and line capacities are generous enough for the heavy line used in this fishery.

-Also, these reels are geared so they have a greater gear ratio for a faster pick up which is especially nice when fishing deeper water.
+Also, these reels are geared to have a greater gear ratio for a faster pick up which is especially nice when fishing deeper water.

 Ideally, we like to stay away from reels that have the levelwind feature on them.
 It’s nice to have your line guided onto the reel while you retrieve but this is one of the three parts that could fail and make your reel inoperable.
 This is much more inconvenient than guiding your line onto the reel yourself.
-Good options for reels that do not have a levelwind mechanism would be the Penn Squall, Shimano Torium and the Shimano Talica.
-Reels that have levelwinds that are good would be the Penn Rival and Penn Warfare
+Good options for reels that do not have a levelwind mechanism would be the Penn Squall II and the Shimano Torium.
+Reels that have levelwinds that are good would be the Penn Rival and Penn Warfare.

 When trolling, your standard mooching reel works well.
 Daiwa M-One 400, Trophy XL QR Mooching Reel or Islander MR3 and Islander TR3 are all good options.